oskardudycz/event-driven.io/content/posts/2023-12-15--the_end_is_near_for_crud_data/index.pl.md

 ## 5. Don't lie, introduce explicit events for import

-Once you distinguish all events you're fine with and want to migrate your relational data, don't try to cheat; don't put your events as small and granular.
+Once you distinguish all events you're fine with and want to migrate your relational data, don't try to cheat; don't reuse your newly found events during import.
 Relational data is flattened; if you try to retrofit what happened from the final state, you will likely fail or not be precise at best.

 **It's better to be explicit and provide the _Order Imported_ event with all the current states and the code to interpret it.** It gives us clear information on how we got the data about its lifetime, which can be crucial for troubleshooting and diagnostics.